clevengermatt/dreamweaver/content/The Dreamscape/Dreamwalking.md

 **Significance**

 Dreamwalking bridges the gap between the waking world and the dream realm.
 It is an art, a skill, and a challenge, offering opportunities to explore the unknown, confront dangers, and influence the subconscious.
-Whether performed by guild operatives or independent dreamers, dreamwalking reflects humanity’s profound connection to the mysterious realm of dreams.
+Whether performed by guild operatives or independent dreamers, dreamwalking reflects dreamers’ profound connection to the mysterious realm of dreams.